Page Refresh AI/Comparison Pages

 Strengthen internal links to the decision cluster

-Add links to pricing, product pages, use-case pages, migration content, and adjacent comparison pages so the page behaves like a true decision hub.
+Add links to pricing, sample reports, one-URL audit tools, use-case pages, and adjacent comparison or alternative pages so the page behaves like a true decision hub.

 Frequently asked questions